Online Education – General Questions

 Online programs have the same content, rigor and outcomes as on-ground programs.
 They are subjected to the same scrutiny as on-ground programs to ensure quality and continuous program improvements.
 All online courses are reviewed by a peer review team (content reviewer, instructional designer and mentors) using an established Quality Review process.

 The acceptance of transfer credit is a decision that’s made by the institution where you plan to make application.
 In general, transfer credit evaluations are conducted after you have enrolled, been accepted for admission, and official transcripts are received.
 Factors that may affect the acceptance of transfer credit include: grades received, relevancy of courses to your degree program, your eligibility to re-enter the transfer institution, degree residency requirements, faculty credentialing requirements, etc.

-A large number of general education (English, Math, History, Humanities, Sciences, etc.) courses are offered online each semester while others may be offered in selected semesters only.
+A large number of general education (English, Math, History, Humanities, Sciences, etc.) courses are offered online each semester while others may be offered in specific semesters only.
 Check the “Search Courses” feature for an up-to-date list of courses being offered each semester.

 There is no difference in how financial aid works for courses taken online or on campus.
 Questions about financial aid should be directed to your institution’s Financial Aid department.

 Financial aid will pay for textbooks.
 Notify your institution for information on financial aid procedures in place for coverage of textbooks.

 Qualified students with disabilities will be provided reasonable and necessary academic accommodations if determined eligible by the appropriate disability services staff at their campus.
 Prior to granting disability accommodations in a course, the instructor must receive written verification of a student's eligibility for specific accommodations from the disability services staff at the home institution.
 It is the student's responsibility to initiate contact with their institution's disability services staff and follow the established procedures for having the accommodation notice sent to the professor.